-One of Nissan’s greatest racing achievements was winning the 1971 edition of the East African Rally with a 240Z.
+One of Nissan’s greatest racing achievements was winning the 1971 edition of the East African Safari Rally with a 240Z.
 Now 50 years later, the Japanese firm has transformed the Juke

 , designers created a homage to the rally-winning coupe by integrating spotlights into a black hood, adding redesigned bumpers on both ends, and tucking a set of rally wheels under fender flares.
 Out back, a pair of spare wheels stick out through the hatch.